SeisSol/SeisSol/Documentation/installing-dependencies.rst

 .. code-block:: bash

-  # you will need at least version 3.20.0 for GNU Compiler Collection
   (cd $(mktemp -d) && wget -qO- https://github.com/Kitware/CMake/releases/download/v3.20.0/cmake-3.20.0-Linux-x86_64.tar.gz | tar -xvz -C "." && mv "./cmake-3.20.0-linux-x86_64" "${HOME}/bin/cmake")

-  ln -s ${PREFIX}/bin/cmake/bin/cmake ${PREFIX}/bin

-Note that this extracts CMake to the directory ``${PREFIX}/bin/cmake``, if you wish you can adjust that path.
+Note that this extracts CMake to the directory ``${SEISSOL_PREFIX}/bin/cmake``, if you wish you can adjust that path.
 Note that you may now also use ``ccmake`` to get a terminal UI for configuring the following libraries.

 Required Libraries
 ~~~~~~~~~~~~~~~~~~